mizramichaeljon/Creative-Coding-Portfolio/README.md

 ## Format (2021) - Supercollider, Processing, Audio, Visual, OSC Communication.

-<p>Format is an audio-visual performance exploring communication between different performance systems.
+<p>Format is an audiovisual performance exploring communication between different performance systems.
 It utilises OSC (Open Sound Control) to create a performative language between the audio of Supercollider and the visuals of Processing.
 OSC is a universal communication protocol that connect a host of contemporary design systems together i.e. Processing, OpenFrameworks, Unity, Unreal, Supercollider.
 The performance was created for No Bounds Festival 2021 as part of the algorithmic art program.</p>

 ## Displacement Native (2021) - Processing, Video, Audio, JSON Data.